pink-roaming-dolphin/Classification_MetropolitanMuseumHighlights/Model/description.md

 **Algorithms**
 - KNN, Random Forest, CART and Logistic Regression models were compared.
-- Precision score was the main metric (F1 score was considered); also confusion matrix & threshold curves were utilized during model tuning.
+- Precision score was the main metric (F1 score was considered towards the end to get some extra TP); also confusion matrix & threshold curves were utilized during model tuning.
 - Class imbalances were handled both during model training through adjusting the class weights and after training but adjusting the threshold.
+Weight classes were tested to find the optimum class weight number.
 - Train_test_split while tuning, cross_val during model selection

 **Tools**